 BTech Information Technology Elective Subjects

 BTech Information Technology elective subjects offer students the flexibility to specialize in emerging and in-demand areas of technology.
-These electives allow learners to deepen their knowledge in fields like artificial intelligence, cybersecurity, cloud computing, blockchain, and data analytics
+These electives allow learners to deepen their knowledge in fields like artificial intelligence, cybersecurity, cloud computing, blockchain, and data analytics.

 BTech Information Technology Sem-wise Exam Pattern

-BTech Information Technology semester-wise examination scheme will ensure testing of theoretical knowledge and practical ability through each learning phase.
 Mid-term (internal) and end-term (external) exams are typically a part of each semester, with the mandatory subjects, lab and project classes being taken care of.
 Practical assignments and tests are significant in testing hand skills, while theory tests are used to test conceptual skills.
 The pattern of assessment may be a bit different in colleges but in consonance with a general credit-based system in conjunction with the course.
-The balanced pattern of examination enables all-round learning and equips students for industry problems as well as post-graduate studies.

 Frequently Asked Questions